 He charged towards me only for his boys to pull him back.
 They gave him several reasons not to hit me.
 Getting kicked off the basketball team was the initial reason that made him tame his behavior.
 Unbelievable.

-"This ain’t fuckin’ over, Reece.
+"This ain’t fuckin’ over, Reese.
 I ain’t even gotta put hands on you.
 I know exactly what I’ma do." he smirked before wiping the blood that had trickled out the corner of his mouth.
 The bell rang as I stood in confusion.

 "What you think NJ got under his sleeves?"
 Jordan chuckled, using the nickname she had given him awhile back.
 I threw away my tray and grabbed my Northface backpack.